 The cost for camping are as follows, 120 MXN a night for the first 10 nights, and then goes down to 110 MXN a night at 11, then decreases further to 100 MXN a night after 30 days.

 They also offer dorm rooms, private rooms and have a full house available for rent.
 I would reserve a spot early if you’re going during peak season, as these do fill up every year.

 By far the least known of the three, La Pagoda has a lot of things going for it.
 For one, it sees almost zero crowds, even in the busy seasons.
-Meaning that you’ll actually be able to get some rest her and not have to battle for kitchen space during the peak hours.
+This means you’ll actually be able to get some rest here and not have to battle for kitchen space during the peak hours.